Web host kicks Texas anti-abortion tipster site.

 In the United States, Roe v.
 Wade secured the right to abortion as long as the fetus is not viable outside the womb, which is usually not until the 22nd to 24th week of pregnancy.

-President Joe Biden referred to the legislation as “vigilante” justice on Friday, saying that there may be existing legal routes “to limit the autonomous acts of individuals in implementing… a state statute,” but did not clarify.
+President Joe Biden referred to the Texas law as “vigilante” justice on Friday, adding that there may be existing legal routes “to limit the autonomous acts of individuals in implementing… a state statute,” but did not clarify.

+Lyft, a ride-hailing service, is featured in the Washington Newsday Brief News.